 “Well, they definitely got the science part right.
 That’s exactly how a starfish would dance if it could stand on its side.”

 Lena laughed aloud.
 The treads of Hernan’s confidence regained their grip.

 Click.
 Smile.
 “The man couldn’t believe this young boy thought he could make a difference by throwing just one starfish at a time back into the water.
 There were far too many starfish stranded on that beach to save them all!”

 Hernan tried to think of something noteworthy enough to spark conversation.
 Lena wasn’t really his friend so much as a colleague who often ended up at the same happy hour.
 He’d first noticed her when she’d started working at the school two years earlier, strutting the hallway with braids held back by a colorful cloth headband.
-His real interest in her, however, had started the morning she showed up completely bald.
+Her real intrigue, however, had started the morning she showed up completely bald.
+It wasn’t only the haircut, but rather the confidence with which she wore it.
 There had been competing explanations from Mrs. Friedman-Katz, who believed Lena was a cancer patient (“poor thing”), and from Mrs. Reynolds-Washington, who believed she was a lesbian (“I always knew that girl was a little strange”).
-Hernan had hoped neither rumor was true and had been relieved as Lena’s hair grew into a halo of wild curls.
+Hernan had hoped neither rumor was true.
+In any case, over the following year, Lena’s hair grew into a halo of wild curls.

 Click.
 “The man approached the little boy who was picking up the starfish.
 ‘You must be crazy,’ said the man.
 ‘There are so many miles of beach covered with starfish.
 You can’t possibly make a difference by saving just one starfish at a time!’”